quanrd/vcfAnno/README.md

 # vcfAnno
 Variant annotation for Bioinformatics Technical Challenge

-vcfAnno.sh is a variant annotation script for the Tempus Bioinformatics Technical Challenge.
+vcfAnno.sh is a variant annotation script for the Bioinformatics Technical Challenge.
 Before running vcfAnno, the following steps are required.